ansontkchan/GREAT-----Green-Retrofit-Evidence-grounded-Agent-Team/GREAT_green retrofit GPT/README.md

 2. **Single-agent RAG** over one combined evidence corpus
 3. **GREAT multi-agent RAG** with (1) Energy, (2) BREEAM (a UK-based certification for sustainable buildings), (3) WLCA (Whole Life Carbon Assessment), (4) Cost, and (5) Planner agents

-The current research prototype is positioned as a controlled and text-based multi-agent RAG benchmark.
-While developing a full enterprise agentic-RAG system with live tool routing, BIM/digital-twin integration, simulation APIs, or GIS/weather querying is **not** the scope of this research project, these functionalities are future extensions.
+💡The current research prototype is positioned as a controlled and text-based multi-agent RAG benchmark.
+While developing a full enterprise agentic-RAG system with live tool routing, BIM/digital-twin integration, simulation APIs, or GIS/weather querying is **NOT** the scope of this research project, these functionalities are future extensions.

-Most of the standards adopted in this repository are UK-based, for example BREEAM certification standard, whole life carbon assessment (WLCA) and cost analysis guidance note issued by the Royal Institutional of Chartered Surveyors (RICS).
-The evaluation corpus created in JSON format is also extracted from the UK Green Building Council green retrofit case database.
-We acknolwedge the limitations of this regional benchmarking and welcome future researchers and AI engineers to extend this GREAT repository to other jurisdictions.
+💡Most of the standards adopted in this repository are UK-based, for example the BREEAM sustainable building certification, whole life carbon assessment (WLCA) and cost analysis guidance note issued by the Royal Institutional of Chartered Surveyors (RICS).
+The evaluation corpus created in JSON format is also extracted from the UK Green Building Council (UKGBC) green retrofit case database.
+We acknolwedge the limitations of this regional benchmarking and welcome future researchers or AI engineers to extend GREAT to other jurisdictions.

 ---